camaraproject/IdentityAndConsentManagement/documentation/CAMARA-API-access-and-user-consent.md

     - Off-net scenarios using refresh_token, as long as there was a connection when the first access_token was requested.

->[TO BE EDITED/COMPLETED] - [Technical disscussion on ruleset to be applied](https://github.com/camaraproject/IdentityAndConsentManagement/issues/52) are ongoing.

 #### CIBA flow (Backend flow)

 ```mermaid